holocm/golangvend/README.md

 Now run golangvend.
 It will look for external dependencies in all source files.
 For every such dependency, it will pull the source code into `vendor/`, e.g. at `vendor/github.com/user/repo` for dependencies from Github.
+If dependencies have dependencies themselves, these will be vendored, too.

 Review the changes and `git add` everything.
-Now there's a small catch: If the dependencies you just vendored have other dependencies, you did not vendor these yet.
-The solution is easy: Just run golangvend again.
-Repeat until golangvend does not add any new dependencies into the vendor tree.

 ## Adding another dependency